-According to the Office of Public Works (OPW) Flood maps it appears that some sections of Pigeon Road have a high probability of flooding by rainfall (1 in 10 chance of occurring or being exceeded in any given year).
-It is unclear if the Site is affected by these sections.
-There are no recorded flood events within 500 m of the Site.
+The Office of Public Works (OPW) flood maps indicated that several areas west of Thorncastle Street have a medium probability of coastal flood events (1 in 200 chance of occurring or being exceeded in any given year).
+It does not appear that the Site is at risk for pluvial or river flood events.
+There are no past flood events listed within 500 m of the Site.